Please click a section below to expand:

 - Maintaining up to date child protection policy

-- Having other safeguarding policies, such as anti-bullying and e-safety
+- Having other safeguarding policies, such as anti-bullying and online safety

 - Assigning safeguarding responsibility to a nominated governor (currently Mrs Jean Charlton)

-- Reporting on our safeguarding performance through the Pastoral Governors’ committee
+- Reporting on our safeguarding performance through the Pastoral Governors’ panel

 - Checking the suitability of all our staff to work with children

 - Encouraging pupils to tell us if something is wrong